YellowJacketLinux/CPAN-RPM/README.md

 ### Copyright and License

-All RPM spec files in this project a Creative Commons ‘CC0 1.0 Universal’ (effectively Public Domain).
+All RPM spec files in this project are licensed under Creative Commons ‘CC0 1.0 Universal’ (effectively Public Domain).
 See the file `LICENSE` at the top level of this project.
-However some files in the `SOURCES` directory are not.
+Files in the `SOURCES` directory however typically do not fall under that license.

 Any patches in the `SOURCES` directory fall under the same license as the CPAN distribution they patch, and license files within that directory (for CPAN